-LLMs Might Be Getting Bigger But Users Will Have To Pay The Price Of Compromised Quality
+LLMs Might Be Getting Bigger But Users Will Have To Pay The Price Of Compromised Quality (According To A New Study)

 A new study is speaking about the impact of Large Language Models and how bigger sizes can compromise performance.